4hmdhb/adaboost/README.md

         ```bash
         python movie_recommender.py
         ```
+    - This might take a while because it will train it locally
     - This will produce the training MSE, training accuracy, and validation accuracy for various values of \( d \), and save the plots in the project directory.

 2. **Model Evaluation**: